 The TPPS has included projects to substantially improve connections to federal and state freeways and highways, particularly Interstate 10, Highway 111 and State Route 86.
 Upgrades to existing interchanges as well as new interchanges are planned and are awaiting funding to be constructed.
 This Plan will also allow for improvements such as managed lanes or toll lanes on I-10.
 Such facilities will make it easier and safer to travel along Interstate 10.
-Additionally, the plan will include grade separations for State Route 86, including a new bridge at Avenue 50, and improving other areas where high numbers of accidents and fatalities occur.
+Additionally, the Plan will include grade separations for State Route 86, including a new bridge at Avenue 50, and improving other areas where high numbers of accidents and fatalities occur.
 The TPPS process is flexible enough to incorporate improvements to connecting regions, including Highway 62 and Highway 74.
-Additionally, the Plan includes funding to substantially improve the overall condition of these roads as CVAG works in partnership with Caltrans.
+Additionally, the Plan identifies projects that could substantially improve the overall condition of these roads as CVAG works in partnership with Caltrans.
+The Freeway Service Patrol could be expanded to I-10 in the Coachella Valley to quickly clear incidents from the freeway and keep traffic flowing.